Noise-induced excitability: bloom, bust and extirpation in autotoxic population dynamics

-where $N_W$ is the number of complete revolutions around $S_P$ over the interval $t\in[0,\infty)$, which we refer to as the winding index.
-Notice that, as the dynamics in $y$ are deterministic, negative winding indices are impossible in our setup \footnote{For $x>y$ (resp.\ $x<y$) one necessarily has $dy/dt>0$ (resp.\ $dy/dt<0$), implying that the dynamics around $S_p$ must be counterclockwise.}
+where $\theta(t)$ is the unwrapped (continuous) angle of the trajectory around $S_P$\footnote{Notice that the unwrapped angle can be described as function of the system variables as $d\theta=\frac{(x-1)dy-(y-1)dx}{(x-1)^2+(y-1)^2}$.}, the winding index $N_W$ is an integer random variable which describes the number of complete contra-clockwise revolutions around $S_P$ over the interval $t\in[0,\infty)$, and $\Delta\theta=\theta(0)+\frac{3\pi}{4}$ is the difference between the initial angle $\theta(0) = arg(x(0)-1+i(y(0)-1))$ and the final angle when the trajectory reach $S_0$ for infinite times.
+Notice that, as the dynamics in $y$ are deterministic, negative winding indices are impossible in our setup \footnote{For $x>y$ (resp.\ $x<y$) one necessarily has $dy/dt>0$ (resp.\ $dy/dt<0$), implying that the dynamics around $S_p$ must be counterclockwise.}.

-We classify trajectories according to their $N_W$ in three groups (see Fig.~\ref{Fig:trajectories_different_Ds}): \begin{itemize} \item \textbf{Short-lived trajectories} ($N_W=0$).
+Thus, the winding index, $N_W = (\theta_W+\Delta\theta)/2\pi$, allows the classification of trajectories in three groups (see Fig.~\ref{Fig:trajectories_different_Ds}): \begin{itemize} \item \textbf{Short-lived trajectories} ($N_W=0$).
 Trajectories that are absorbed before completing a single boom-bust excursion. \item \textbf{Excitable trajectories} ($N_W = 1$).
-Trajectories that undergo a full boom-bust cycle but are absorbed during the subsequent "bust" phase due to high toxin levels. \item \textbf{Persistent trajectories} ($N_W > 1$).
+Trajectories that undergo a full boom-bust cycle but are absorbed during the subsequent ``bust'' phase due to high toxin levels. \item \textbf{Persistent trajectories} ($N_W > 1$).
 Persistent trajectories are those that survive beyond the first boom–bust cycle.
 This regime spans a broad range of characteristic absorption times—from trajectories absorbed after only a few peaks to ones that fluctuate around $S_P$ for exponentially long durations where extinction is due to rare fluctuations~\cite{Aguilar2022_rare}. \end{itemize}